Subscribe to my YouTube Channel!

 One galvanized bunny sign

-One rectangle wooden piece-You can easily use scrap wood.
+One rectangular wooden piece can easily use scrap wood.
 I am using a wooden piece from a block set.

 I purchased one round wood piece at Dollar Tree; they come in different shapes.
 I decided to go with the oval shape.